Synthird/Absolute-value-solver/README.md

 # Absolute value solver
-A program that finds the absolute value of a number.
+A program that solves the absolute value of a number.

 ## findAbsoluteValue.findValue(double number);
-This method returns the absolute value of a double.
+This method returns the absolute value of a number as a double.

 ### Examples